 Recently name-changed from DirecTV Now, AT&T TV Now offers several large cable TV package that includes many popular and hard-to-get channels and most cable-watchers’ must-haves.

 AT&T TV Now is one of the two skinny bundle services that offer Bloomberg TV.
-Like like Sling TV, you will find Bloomberg TV in the cheapest channel package that AT&T TV Now offers, the $65-per-month “PLUS” channel package.
+Like Sling TV, you will find Bloomberg TV in the cheapest channel package that AT&T TV Now offers, the $55-per-month “PLUS” channel package.
 However, it’s also available in other packages AT&T TV Now offers.

 Click here to learn more about AT&T TV Now’s pricing and packages.

 Alongside getting Bloomberg TV, you’ll also over between 40+ to 100+ channels through AT&T TV Now, depending on which package you choose.
 That includes a load of popular entertainment, lifestyle, and sports channels.
-AMC, Comedy Central, TBS, and History are among the entertainment channels offered through “Live a Little,” and you’ll also get ESPN, ESPN 2, and FOX Sports 1, among other quite a few others.
+AMC, Comedy Central, TBS, and History are among the entertainment channels offered through PLUS package.
+You’ll also get ESPN, ESPN 2, and FOX Sports 1, among other quite a few others.

 To learn more about AT&T TV Now’s channels, click here.